Hybrid physics-data-driven modeling for sea ice thermodynamics and transfer learning: Hybrid framework

 \section{Hybrid framework}

 The hybrid model developed in this work combines the physics-based Icepack model with an additive ML component that acts as a correction to the model resolvent.
-Trained on DA analysis increments, the ML component estimates systematic forecast biases at a prescribed lead time and iteratively corrects the model state.
-The rationale for this approach is that when the analyses are accurate enough to serve as proxies for the unknown true states (e.g., negligible analysis error), the corresponding analysis increments largely reflect forecast errors arising from model deficiencies~\cite{carrassi2011treatment}.
-Under these assumptions, analysis increments provide suitable training targets for ML models that estimate state-dependent model error conditioned on forecast states~\cite{bocquet2020_fds,brajard2021combining,Farchi2021comparison,bocquet2023surrogate,Finn2023}.
+In the framework considered here, the ML component is trained on forecast errors computed with respect to reference true states at a prescribed lead time, and is then used to sequentially correct the model state.
+This corresponds to an idealized case of a more general approach in which DA analysis increments are used as training targets.
+The rationale for such an approach is that, when the analyses are accurate enough to serve as proxies for the unknown true states (e.g., negligible analysis error), the corresponding analysis increments largely reflect forecast errors arising from model deficiencies~\cite{carrassi2011treatment}.
+Under these assumptions, analysis increments provide suitable training targets for ML models that estimate state-dependent model error conditioned on forecast states~\cite{bocquet2020_fds,brajard2021combining, Farchi2021, Farchi2021comparison, bocquet2023surrogate,Finn2023, farchi2025}.
 The resulting hybrid approach is, therefore, reminiscent of a sequential DA cycle, with the ML corrections in place of analysis increments, as detailed in Section~\ref{ssec:hybrid_model}.
+A related, but distinct, approach is proposed by \citet{peng2024hybrid} who use deep learning within a DA framework for parameter-error estimation of a chaotic toy model, also in the presence of initial-condition errors.

-In this study, training data are generated in an idealized setting with perfect, complete observations: under this assumption, the effect of initial condition error is eliminated.
+In this study, training data are generated in an idealized setting with perfect, complete observations: under this assumption, DA is bypassed, and forecast errors relative to the reference true state are used directly as training targets, thereby eliminating the effect of initial-condition error.
 This intentional simplification allows us to focus on ML design and performance and to study in detail the strength and limitation of the proposed approach without the confounding effect derived from the presence of initial condition error and its interplay with the model error.
 The latter issue is addressed in the online hybrid model experiments~(Section~\ref{sec:online_testing}).